s4ac/s4ac.github.io/classes/2020FS@HGK_IXDM/README.md

 * __Text:__ [Lorraine Daston – Calculation and Division of Labour]()

-* __Activity:__ handmade “Cavatelli” with bought tomato sauce making own 100gr of pasta | students here should analyze the production of pasta, making notes or takign pictures or video.
+* __Activity:__ handmade “Cavatelli” with bought tomato sauce making own 100gr of pasta | students here should analyze the production of pasta, making notes or taking pictures or video.
 The material will be then used in the next class to improve the workflow.

 ### 24.2

 * __Text:__ [Lorraine Daston – Calculation and Division of Labour]()

 * __Activity:__
 Handmade “Cavatelli” with bought tomato sauce.
 In this class we will re-think the production of past according to the principles of division of labour.
-What are the main components in the production of pasta? | First groups formations to accelerate production
+What are the main components in the production of pasta? | First groups formations to accelerate production and developing tha algorithm for cavatelli production

 ## Cooking and Technology | age of machines